99 Bottles of OOP

 You’ll learn more from this book if you spend 30 minutes working on the "99 Bottles of Beer" problem before starting to read.
 See the appendix for instructions.

 If you just want to read on but you don’t know JavaScript, have no fear.
-Your purchase of this book entitles you to all variants (Ruby, Javascript, and PHP), and each language variant comes in beer and milk flavors.
+Your purchase of this book entitles you to all variants (Ruby, JavaScript, PHP, and Python), and each language variant comes in beer and milk flavors.
 Every combination of variant and flavor was available for download during your purchase, and one of them should suit.

 Regardless of which version you read, be assured that this book is not about any specific language or beverage; it’s about object-oriented programming and design.
 The technical content of every version is essentially the same.